jind11/ANN_CNN_fromScratch/README.md

 ### Select the solver
 The solver takes the responsibility of updating all the learnable parameters in the predefined model, most importantly, the weights and biases.
 There are four kinds of first-order update methods available: Vanilla SGD, SGD Momentum, RMSprop and Adam.
 In practice, Adam method usually works the best.Several important parameters to be specified are: initial learning rate, batch size and total number of training epochs.

+## Demo
+To illustrate how to use this code, two demo samples are provided.
+Specifically, both full connected neural network and convolution neural network models are individually created to classify the CIFAR10 dataset which is stored in the 'Dataset' folder.
+You can get a good sense of the usage of this code throught the demo.

 ## Author
 - **Di Jin** -- jindi15@mit.edu